shuailiu1990/install-configure-application-on-linux-windows/README.md

 # install-configure-in-linux
-Save a shell script to install applications automatically in linux, and back up configure files on vim, zsh and so on, for example, .vimrc, .bashrc.
+Save shell scripts to install applications automatically in linux, and back up configure files on vim, zsh and so on, for example, .vimrc, .bashrc.
 ## Content:
-- dd
-  - ddd
-    - dfdfs
+- Script to install applications automatically in linux
+- Backups of configure files on vim, zsh, etc.